 The Gramm-Leach-Bliley Act requires financial institutions to explain their information-sharing practices to their customers and to safeguard sensitive data.
 The Federal Trade Commission considers Title IV-eligible institutions that participate in Title IV Educational Assistance Programs as "financial institutions" and subject to the Gramm-Leach-Bliley Act.
 Under an institution's Program Participation Agreement with the Department of Education and the Gramm-Leach-Bliley Act, schools must protect student financial aid information, with particular attention to information provided to institutions by the Department or otherwise obtained in support of the administration of the federal student aid programs.
-The institution must designate and individual to coordinate the information security program.
 The institution must also perform a risk assessment that addresses employee training, information systems, and detecting, preventing and responding to attacks, intrusions, or other systems failures.
 The institution must also document a safeguard for each risk identified.